 Now we find ourselves back in Mississippi and only see pictures on social media of foliage that is bursting onto each leaf all along the East coast.

 Living in the region each year amazed us with the bright trees.
 I imagine that God took out a brand new box of crayons year after year to color each leaf!
-Each is the purest, warm color of yellow, orange and red.
+Each is the purest, warmest color of yellow, orange and red.
 God needs no filter, living color is unadulterated.

 Those years watching the Autumn parade of glorious color was intensely enjoyable.
-Just being around that exclamation of God’s creation was something we looked forward to.
+Just being around this exclamation of God’s creation was something we looked forward to.
 Surely, one could never get used to it!
 We appreciated it as deep as our souls would allow us.
-How can anyone look at that vivid brightness of color and not respond in worship?
+How can anyone look at the vivid brightness of color and not respond in worship?
 Who else but God could order a tree to produce such a dazzling glow?

 Usually it was a storm that ended all this brilliance.
 Strong winds would blow and in a whisk, the season was gone, swirling to the ground.

-Well, now we have to look a little harder, but if you look for it, you can see a few trees coloring in Mississippi.
+Now in Mississippi we have to look a little harder, but if you look for it, you can see a few trees coloring in Mississippi.
 There are of course certain places like the Natchez Trace that have some color all in one place.
 The ground is covered in crunchy leaves and soft breezes usher in the season.